corda/corda-ansible/README.md

 This is a summary of the actions performed by Ansible.

-- Install necessary packages (Java with JavaFX, NTP)
+- Install necessary packages (including OpenJDK from zulu.org by default)
 - Create a user and a directory for Corda
 - Create the systemd configuration for Corda node and webserver
 - Prepare Corda configuration file (*node.conf*)